-The Surgical Technology Program at Muskegon Community College is an Associate Degree in Applied Science program that is currently seeking the accreditation process.
-This program includes courses that can lead to a Sterile Processing Certificate.
+The Surgical Technology Program at MCC is an Associate Degree in Applied Science program that will be accredited by the Commission of Allied Health Education Programs (CAAHEP).
+This program includes courses that lead to a Sterile Processing Certificate.
 The curriculum includes science courses selected to provide a basis for the clinical and theory application of principles used in Surgical Technology.
-Basic courses in the theoretical aspects of Surgical Technology include lecture, clinical, and online instruction.
+Basic courses in the theoretical aspects of Surgical Technology include lecture, clinical, and on-line instruction.
 All Surgical Technology courses must be passed with a minimum grade of C+.
-The goal of the program is to prepare entry-level surgical technologists who are competent in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains to enter the profession.
+The goal of the program is to prepare students who graduate with the ability to demonstrate competence in the areas of cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.